openvinotoolkit/openvino/src/frontends/ir/README.md

 ## Components

-OpenVINO IR Frontend contains next components:
+OpenVINO IR Frontend contains the next components:

 * [include](./include) is a public frontend API.
 * [src](./src/) folder contains sources of the component.